scientific-python/scientific-python.org/content/en/about/governance.md

 ### Community Members

-The Scientific Python community consists of anyone working with the project in any way.
+The Scientific Python community consists of anyone working with the project.
 Community members must adhere to our [code of conduct]({{< relref "/code_of_conduct.md" >}}).

 ### Community Managers